In-depth features overview: AdGuard Browser extension

 Hide Referrer from third-parties — websites you visit won’t know where you came from because the referrer will be hidden.

-Hide search queries — the queries will be hidden from a search engine so that a website you navigate to by clicking on a link won’t know what queries you made.
+Hide search queries — the queries will be hidden so that a website you navigate to by clicking on a link from a search engine's results page won’t know what queries you made.

 Send Do-Not-Track header — some websites will not track you if you ask them by sending this special header with your web requests.